How Much Are Most Car Accident Settlements?

 • Comparative Negligence Law — The state lets you collect compensation even if you’re mostly at fault, as much as 99%.
 Your settlement just gets reduced by your share of fault.
 In many other states, you’d get nothing if you were more than 50% at fault.

-If you want to know how much your case might be worth, you can fill out our “Do I Have a Case?” form.
+If you want to know how much your case might be worth, you can fill out our “Do I Have A Case?” form.
 One of our car accident attorneys will review your details and help estimate a possible settlement range based on your situation and state law.

-How To Strengthen Your Car Accident Claim
+How To Protect Your Car Accident Claim

-car accident victim getting a medical checkupYour claim starts with the steps you take right after the crash.
+Your claim starts with the steps you take right after the crash.
 A strong claim doesn’t happen by accident.
-It takes the right steps, records, and legal help.
-Here’s what you can do to fortify your case:
+Taking precautions after the crash, diligently maintaining records, and seeking legal assistance can help you manage your claim effectively.
+Here’s what you can do:

 • Police reports.